FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/overview.rst

 -------------

 Now you can configure the bundle under the ``fos_http_cache`` key.
-The :doc:`features` section contains configuration examples, for a reference see the :doc:`reference/configuration` section.
+The :doc:`features` section introduces the bundle’s features.
+The :doc:`reference/configuration` section lists all configuration options.

 Functionality
 -------------